Blog/News/Immigration/Legal Avenues

 For many individuals living in the U.S. on employment-based visas, adjusting to permanent status from a temporary work visa and securing a green card can take decades because of extensive green card backlogs—even if they meet all the criteria to receive one.
 These backlogs are caused by low annual limits on how many green cards can be issued and per-country caps that further restrict green card issuance by country of origin.

-More than 960,000 immigrants and family members are stuck in the employment-based green card backlogs, waiting many years for their turn to apply.
+More than one million immigrants and family members are stuck in the employment-based green card backlogs, waiting many years for their turn to apply.
 If dependent children are stuck too long in the backlogs, or are otherwise unable to secure their own permanent immigration status, they risk aging out and losing their legal status2.

 The threat of children aging out forces difficult challenges and impossible choices on immigrant families.
 If children stay without legal status, they risk deportation and permanently losing their ability to live permanently in the U.S. in the future.
 If they leave the U.S., their families will either be separated or forced to uproot, upending their lives, abandoning the years they’ve invested to try to live here, and taking their skills and talents with them elsewhere.
 This is yet another obstacle in a failed system that is incentivizing highly-skilled workers and U.S. businesses beginning to look to other countries for a better option.